thousandbrainsproject/tbp.monty/README.md

 This repository contains the first implementation of a **sensorimotor learning system** from the **Thousand Brains Project**.
 We lovingly call it **Monty** after Vernon Mountcastle, who proposed cortical columns as a repeating functional unit across the neocortex.

-This is an open-source project, partially funded by the Gates Foundation.
+This is an open-source project that was initially started at Numenta.
+The Thousand Brains Project is now an independent non-profit, partially funded by the Gates Foundation.

 Please find our [**full documentation** here](https://thousandbrainsproject.readme.io/)